Fellowships for College Students

 - Be able to swim and be comfortable in and around open water and boats

-- Be self-motivated and able to perform activities both as part of a team as well as independently
+- Be self-motivated, possess problem-solving skills and able to perform activities both as part of a team as well as independently

 - Be able to lift and carry 25 pounds and assist with lifting and moving larger loads

 - Be able to hike up to 5 miles on beaches carrying gear